hmartiro/redox/README.md

 ## Contributing
 Redox is in its early stages and I am looking for feedback and contributors to make it easier, faster, and more robust.
 Open issues on GitHub or message me directly.

+Redox is not currently recommended for production use.
+It has no support for features like connection pooling, sentinels, clusters, etc. Feel free to provide them!